12 Best Vegan Restaurants in Lisbon You Must Visit in 2026

 Note on Breakfast: Since we stayed at the Art Legacy Hotel and Brown’s Central Hotel, we ate breakfast there every morning.
 Both hotels offered a vast array of plant-based options, so we didn’t need to research breakfast spots.

 *This post might include affiliate links, meaning I could earn a commission if you buy through my link, without any additional cost to you.
 But don’t worry because I only recommend products or services I genuinely believe in and think will add real value to you.
+Affiliate links help me keep this website up and running.
+Thanks for your support.
 Read the Privacy Policy for more information.

 Things to Know About Finding Vegan Food in Lisbon